GustavoSimoesFerreira/icu-mortality-prediction/README.md

 ## Limitations

-- Patient data is **synthetic** — results illustrate methodology, not real-world performance.
+- The tabular cohort is small (~1,776 patients) and single-center ICU data — results illustrate methodology, not generalizable performance.
-- Not validated on real cohorts; **research/educational use only**.
+- Not validated for clinical use; **research/educational use only**.
 - LLM outputs can be wrong; the RAG layer mitigates but does not eliminate this.

 ## License